seek-oss/skuba/template/greeter/README.md

 ## Design

 The `greeter` template is the prototypical _hello world_ project.
-It can function as a playground for the TypeScript tooling prescribed by our [technology strategy], or serve as a starting point for a backend project if the other built-in templates are not a good fit.
+It can function as a playground for the TypeScript tooling prescribed by our [Technical Guidelines], or serve as a starting point for a backend project if the other built-in templates are not a good fit.

 It's a barebones Node.js application that comprises: